Taus1999/Task-List/README.md

 # Task-List

 Developed this task list with vanilla javascript and a little bit of html, css.
-This is the the first project that I developed after just 3 days into Javascript.
+This is one of the first projects that I developed after mastering Javascript.
 Got familiar with the basic concepts as well.

 **Functionalities**